bluebanquise/tutorials/README.md

 n=N*ntasks-per-node
 ```

+Here, we will see the following submittion ways:

+1. Submitting without a script
+2. Submitting a basic job script
+3. Submitting a serial job script
+4. Submitting an OpenMP job script
+5. Submitting an MPI job script
+6. A real life example with submitting a 3D animation render on a cluster combining Blender and Slurm arrays.

 #### Submitting without a script

 It is possible to launch a very simple job without a script, using the `srun` command.
 To do that, use `srun` directly, specifying the number of nodes required.
 For example: